 GIC is the acronym for the Guaranteed Investment Certificate, although some folks refer to it as a Guaranteed Interest Certificate.
 It is a kind of security Canadian banks, Credit Unions and Trust companies sell to individuals and investors.
 The buyers of GICs almost always purchase this security for a thousand reasons and there has never been a case of regret.
 They are often purchased with the end goal of retirement due to their low risk and a fixed rate of return nature.

 The only occasion where the principal put in is jeopardized is when the bank fails to carry out its own end of the bargain.
-Banks make a profit when the difference between the mortgage rate and Guaranteed Investment Certificate is calculated.
+Banks make a profit when the difference between the mortgage rate and the Guaranteed Investment Certificate is calculated.
 Also, note that the funds in GICs are locked in because the funds invested are lent to other people at a higher rate in the form of loans.
 That’s usually the way banks work.

 Since bank loans come with a higher rate of interest, the banks or trust houses can afford to provide customers and investors with a competitive interest rate.
 This is why you cannot access funds in your GIC until the stipulated maturity date.
-So as an investor, if you are looking to put your money somewhere with less risk and very high yield at maturity, Guaranteed Investment Certificate is your go-to option.
+So as an investor, if you are looking to put your money somewhere with less risk and a very high yield at maturity, a Guaranteed Investment Certificate is your go-to option.

 How Does A GIC Work?

-A GIC works just like a normal savings account where you deposit money into and earn some interest on that money in line with the bank’s rate.
+A GIC works just like a normal savings account where you deposit money and earn some interest on that money in line with the bank’s rate.

 The major difference between both is that for a GIC you would have to leave your funds in for a longer period without withdrawal.

 As we have established earlier, a lot of banks and trust companies sell this security to willing individuals and potential investors.
-For the trust companies, it is not in their power to lay a claim on the assets of their customer (be it individuals or corporate entities), as opposed to banks who can lay claims on their customer’s assets.
+For trust companies, it is not in their power to lay a claim on the assets of their customer (be it individuals or corporate entities), as opposed to banks who can lay claims on their customer’s assets.

 A trust company, however, may take on some degree of the legal obligation to take care of the said assets.
-When these events occur the trust companies take the place of trustees, agents or fiduciaries on behalf of the individual(s) or corporate bodies involved.
-They must, under all circumstances take financial decisions that will only favour the outside party and build trust that will further foster the investment interest of the customer.
+When these events occur the trust companies take the place of trustees, agents, or fiduciaries on behalf of the individual(s) or corporate bodies involved.
+They must, under all circumstances take financial decisions that will only favor the outside party and build trust that will further foster the investment interest of the customer.

 Again, the trust companies are custodians and hence must protect the interest of investors.
 In other words, you can be rest assured that your security, GIC in this case, has a promising future and every investment selection you would make after purchasing it would be the right one for you.

-GICs, T-bills, Treasury notes, treasury bonds and other government-backed up securities are wise options to choose from especially if you are the kind of person that starts a thing with the end in mind.
+GICs, T-bills, Treasury notes, treasury bonds, and other government-backed up securities are wise options to choose from especially if you are the kind of person that starts a thing with the end in mind.

 You are sure to get a reasonable yield at maturity from safe security (Zero risks involved) that is very liquid.
 If you are retired or soon to be, you need not worry about not having a steady salary anymore; a Guaranteed Investment Certificate (GIC) will come in handy and could be your retirement salary payer as it produces various streams of cash.